-Portrait mode is coming to video via the Snapdragon 855 chip, allowing you to capture 4K HDR with depth sensing even at 60 frames per second.
-Photos are also getting new tricks: object segmentation and object replacement.
+Photos get other new tricks we're waiting for phones to support in 2019, like object segmentation and object replacement.
 A few phones makers have tried their hand at Cinemagraph modes (LG V40, Moto Z3), but it hasn't been pretty.
-This should enhance the moving picture effect with the feature being supported on the chipset itself.
+This can enhance the moving picture effect with the feature being supported on the chipset itself.

 Qualcomm is still pushing XR, which is the collective term used to to describe virtual reality (VR) and and argument reality (AR).
 It showed a sophisticated visual overlay through a pair of goggles while someone skiing down a mountain.
 It was a futuristic heads-up display (HUD) seen through some goggles, but there's no telling if this will in fact come out for consumer devices using the Snapdragon 855 chipset.

 Whether or not most these capabilities actually get implemented depends on the phone manufacturers.

 Qualcomm's Snapdragon 855 chipset came alongside the launch of its 3D Sonic Sensor.
 The company had long been working on an in-screen fingerprint sensor solution based on ultrasonic technology, and now its coming built into some Qualcomm-powered smartphones.